 I spray the pan with non-stick spray and crack 1 egg in each hole.
-I break the yoke and add what ever seasonings you like.
+I break the yoke and add whatever seasonings you like.
 Bake at 350 degrees for 10 minutes.
-Don’t over cook.
+Don’t overcook it.

 You will have to do this step a few times until you have enough eggs for biscuits.

-Cut your biscuit in half, layer the egg and what ever meat (if desired) on next and you have your sandwich.
-Hubby will add cheese on it when he heats it up in the microwave.
-The sausage I use which I have found to be large enough to fit all the way across the large biscuit is Walmart brand pre cooked sausage patties.
-Every other brand I have seen, the patties are about the size of a half dollar.
+Cut your biscuit or English Muffin in half, layer the egg and whatever meat (if desired) on next and you have your sandwich.
+Mr. G will add cheese on it when he heats it up in the microwave.
+The sausage I use which I have found to be large enough to fit all the way across the large biscuit is Walmart brand pre-cooked sausage patties.
+Every other brand I have seen, the patties are about the size of a half-dollar.
 Makes the sandwich look so nice if all the ingredients are the same size.

 Hint: We have found out that the sandwiches heat up much better if they are thawed out before putting in the microwave.
-I usually grab one and put in the fridge the night before hubby eats one the next morning.
+I usually grab one and put in the fridge the night before Mr. G eats one the next morning.

 * * * *